clinthof/artprize-mobile-app/docs/index.md

 ```

 In a production app supporting iOS < v.15.0, an alternative would need to be implemented, such as a standard navigation controller.

+In [`VenueSheetViewController`](https://github.com/clinthof/artprize-mobile-app/blob/main/MapPrototype/VenueSheetViewController.swift), presented as a sheet, we display buttons to navigate to the venue view, or to pop to Maps for directions.

 ## Further Reading and Conclusions
 ### Full directions functionality